- Create a New Filter

 - Advanced Filtering

 Applying filters is the best way of using your data productively.
 In the SuperCRM there is the ability to filter on both the People tab and the Organisations tab.
 Both share the same characteristics, however the organisations tab has different filter options.

-Each SuperCRM user has their own set of filters.
-You can create multiple filters.
-Applying a filter changes the list of people displayed in your view.
+Each SuperCRM user has their own set of filters and you can create multiple filters.
+Applying a filter changes the list of people, or types of organisations displayed in your view.

-When CRM is first enabled for users in your organisation, a default filter is created for you.
-This filter will load people that belong to the most recent season that you have forms for.
+When CRM is first enabled for users in your organisation, a default filter is created for you, and will display people that belong to the most recent season that you have forms for.
+The Organisations tab will by default, load all organisations as a whole.
 However, if you do not have a season listed on any of your forms, the default filter will instead load people belonging to the first registration database of your organisation.

-Create New Filter
+Create a New Filter

 To create a filter, click the Filters icon on the top left.

 A list of all available options will appear that you can filter on.
 Many of the options (e.g., gender, ethnicity etc.) relate to system fields that have been used on a form.
 Most commonly, you will be filtering on a particular season and then on an organisation form within that season.

 Once you have selected the options to filter on you can save your filter.
 Tick on Save Filter.
 This will auto populate the name of the filter with the options you have selected.
 You can overwrite this to edit the name of the filter then click Save.

 Now click Apply to set your view to your selected filter.